 - University of Cape Town – BCom (course code: CB023)

 - University of the Western Cape – BCom Accounting (course code: 1021) or BCom Accounting Extended Curriculum (course code: 1753)

 - Stellenbosch University – BCom Accounting/ B Rek (course code: 3091001)

 - Nelson Mandela University – BCom Accounting (course code: 40003)

-MORE ABOUT THE BURSARY PROGRAMME – COVERAGE VALUE
+MORE ABOUT THE THUTHUKA BURSARY PROGRAMME – EXPENSES COVERED & OTHER BENEFITS

-The Thuthuka Bursary will cover the following study expenses: tuition fees, prescribed textbooks, meals and accommodation.
+The bursary will provide cover for the following expenses: tuition, books, meals, residence fees, and accommodation.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

 - You must be a South African citizen